Craft

 What You Can Do with AppLander's MCP Server

-AppLander's MCP server exposes 96 tools organized by resource type.
+AppLander's MCP server exposes more than 110 tools organized by resource type.
 Every tool respects your account's plan limits and scopes data to your account only.

 Apps — List, create, update, publish, archive, delete.
-Update theme colors, SEO metadata, store URLs, social links, and custom domains.
+Update theme colors, SEO metadata, store URLs, and social links.

 Landing pages — Create and reorder sections (hero, features, testimonials, CTA, screenshots, video).
 Update content and visibility per section.